 How to Make a Screen Shot

 Making screen shots (creating an image of what is shown on the screen) has changed through the various Trainz versions.
 The methods described here apply to TANE, TRS2019 and TrainzPlus.
 Screen shots have a number of uses in Trainz beyond just preserving an image of a part of your route for personal enjoyment.
 Routes can have a thumbnail image, used as the 'preview' image on the Download Station as well as in Content Manager, and as a prominent display when a route or session is selected in Surveyor (see: HowTo: Thumbnail and Preview Images).
 Screen shots can be shared with other Trainz people in a number of different ways.
-This "HowTo" page will explore each of these aspects or provide links to where help can be obtained.
+This "HowTo" page will explore each of these aspects and provide links to additional information.

-The Social Menu (TRS2019 and beyond, only; see Help:Social Menu) is the seventh icon on the top-of-screen menu and includes a "Capture Screenshot" item that, when selected (LMB), presumably corresponds to pressing the PrtScrn key on most full keyboards (see Screen Print below).
-It does not, although it does a bit more, bringing up a window display of the captured image, a vertical list showing icons of previously made images stored somewhere, and an ability to add a caption to the image.
+The Social Menu (TRS2019 and beyond, only; see Help:Social Menu) is an icon on the top tool bar in TRS2019 (upper right corner in TS12 and TANE) and includes a "Capture Screenshot" item that, when selected (LMB), corresponds to pressing the PrtScrn key on most full keyboards (see Screen Print below); it does a bit more, bringing up a window display of the captured image, a vertical list showing icons of previously made images stored somewhere, and an ability to add a caption to the image.
 A Delete button removes the image in the display window, and an Upload button uploads the displayed image to the TrainzPortal (see below).
-For some reason, the interface provides no way of saving the image to your computer; unlike using PrtScrn directly, the image is not placed in the computer clip-board.
+The interface provides no way of saving the image to your computer; unlike using PrtScrn directly, the image is not placed in the computer clip-board.